uktrade/iigb-beta-content/content/_labels/labels.md

  zh_CN: Select whether you'd like to receive relevant news and information:CN
  ja_JP: Select whether you'd like to receive relevant news and information:JP
  es_ES: Select whether you'd like to receive relevant news and information:ES
- fr_FR: Select whether you'd like to receive relevant news and information:FR
  pt_BR: Select whether you'd like to receive relevant news and information:BR
  pt_INT: Select whether you'd like to receive relevant news and information:BR
  ar_SA: